JPTorres-Analyst/How-Can-a-Wellness-Technology-Company-Play-It-Smart-/README.md

 `dailyActivity_merged %>% group_by(Id) %>% summarize()`

 Which gave us a total of 33.
-This does not match with the initail information given to us in the problem, since they said that there was a total of 30 users, this means that more users input information in this dataset.
+This does not match with the initial information given to us in the problem, since they said that there was a total of 30 users, this means that more users input information in this dataset.
 The reason could be more people entering data or one user using multiple IDs.

 <h2> PROCESS PHASE: </h2>